-Information on Breast Implants: Silicone vs Saline - Whats Right For You
+Saline Breast Implants vs Silicone Breast Implants - Whats Right For You

 In terms of how they look and feel, silicone implants are considered to be a better option compared to saline implants.
-Many women believe that silicone implants offer a much softer feel and look more like natural breasts, and are less likely to produce rippling, while saline implants tend to feel hard.
+Many women believe that silicone implants offer a much softer feel and look more like natural breasts, and are less likely to produce rippling, while saline implants tend to feel hard or like bags of water.
 Saline implants also are more likely to appear wrinkled or rippled, especially among women who have very little breast tissue of their own.
 Therefore, silicone implants would be a better choice for women who have undergone a mastectomy or for women who are rather thin.

-Saline and silicone breast implants also differ in how they are filled.
+These two types of breast implants also differ in how they are filled.
 Saline breast implants are filled only after they have been placed inside the breast tissue and can be filled to whatever size breasts the patient is interested in.
-This is an advantage of saline breast implants since it requires a smaller incision to implant them, which will also lessen the chance of any noticeable scarring after the surgery.
-A further advantage of saline implants is that doctors can adjust the size of each breast to ensure that they are the same size.
-Silicone implants are already filled before they are implanted and the size cannot be adjusted after they are placed inside.
+This is an advantage since it requires a smaller incision, which will also lessen the chance of any noticeable scarring after the surgery.
+A further advantage is that doctors can adjust the size of each breast to ensure that they are the same size.
+Silicone implants are pre-filled before they are implanted and the size cannot be adjusted after they are placed inside.

-While both silicone and saline implants have a chance of rupturing, a saline implant deflates after it ruptures and the patient will be able to tell when their implant has ruptured.
+While both silicone and saline implants have a chance of rupturing, a saline implant deflates after it ruptures.
+It is relatively harmless if a saline implant ruptures, since saline is only a salt solution and will be absorbed by the body without any problems.
 This is not the case for silicone implants, as many patients cannot tell when their implant has ruptured.
 This has been called a silent rupture and in this case, the silicone will either stay inside of the implant, or it may move to another part of the body.
-For this reason, it is recommended by the Food and Drug Administration that patients with silicone implants have an MRI done within three years of the surgery and then every two years after to check for any signs of implant rupture.
-It is relatively harmless if a saline implant ruptures, since saline is only a salt solution and will be absorbed by the body without any problems.
+For this reason, it is recommended by the Food and Drug Administration that patients with silicone implants have an MRI done within three years of the surgery and then every two years after to check for any signs of rupture.

 If cost of the surgery is an issue, patients should be advised that silicone breast implants are usually more costly in comparison to saline implants.